How to Get a CSCS Card

 As we mentioned earlier, CSCS stands for Construction Skills Certification Scheme, and it is a certification that demonstrates that you are adept at maintaining safe standards while working on construction sites.

-All sites and workplaces in construction will more than likely require this certification at the very minimum.
+Most construction sites and workplaces are likely to require this certification at the very minimum.

 Essentially, companies won’t allow anyone to work on a construction site without this card, as it would leave them considerably liable for prosecution should any incidents arise in regard to health and safety, and to allow someone to work on-site without this card would definitely be regarded as negligent by the site owner.

-There are actually eight different types of CSCS cards that reflect the job role of the holder.
+There are actually several different types of CSCS cards that reflect the job role of the holder.
 We’ll delve deeper into the different types of cards in the next section.

 Types of CSCS Card